-The chaplain in disasters who acts exclusively out of duty and fear is subject "Servanthood." not to an unhealthy attitude that results in resentment when people do not appreciate "servitude" the "help" or burn-out when people expect more than is offered.
+The chaplain in disasters who acts exclusively out of duty and fear is subject to an unhealthy attitude that results in resentment when people do not appreciate the "help" or burn-out when people expect more than is offered.
 This is called servitude-an attitude of the slave, forced into involuntary labor.
-Kenneth Haugk differentiates the attitude of servitude with the attitude of servanthood.
-Chaplains in disasters are called to a ministry of servanthood, which Love motivates servant includes empathy while maintaining personal identity; genuineness by acting ministry compassion congruently; meeting needs, not wants; and intentionality in entering caring relationships.
+Kenneth Haugk differentiates the attitude of servitude with the attitude of servanthood .
+"Servanthood," not "servitude" Chaplains in disasters are called to a ministry of servanthood, which includes empathy while maintaining personal identity; genuineness by acting congruently; meeting needs, not wants; and intentionality in entering caring relationships.
 The person with the attitude of servitude will over-identify with the problems of the victims, compensate for frustration and anger with superficial sweetness, allow himself or herself to be manipulated, and provide care begrudgingly while complaining.
 The chaplain in disasters who operates out of an attitude of servanthood does so out of commitment and love.

-The attitude of servanthood demonstrates itself by providing encouragement to those who are fearful or sad.
+59 Love motivates servant ministry compassion The attitude of servanthood demonstrates itself by providing encouragement to those who are fearful or sad.
 Victims feel helpless and the chaplain empowers victims through the encouragement of listening and comforting.
 Victims are empowered to move forward from crisis to healing.

-The ministry of care means meeting immediate needs.
+The ministry of care provides encouragement The ministry of care means meeting immediate needs.
 Sometimes, compassionate care is providing food or water, medical care or shelter.
 The chaplain in disasters will be a part of a multidisciplinary team, meeting immediate needs and providing assistance in the chaos.

-Articulating the love and concern of God may be the most powerful component of providing the ministry of care in crisis.
+The ministry of care meets immediate needs Articulating the love and concern of God may be the most powerful component of providing the ministry of care in crisis.
 When chaplains offer prayerful intercession, many victims feel comforted and encouraged.
+Personalized, spontaneous prayers are comforting